Given Monte Carlo draws from the surrogate posterior, apply sampling importance reweighting (SIR) to correct for the true model likelihood.

 the actual (specified) likelihood.
 However, this correction

-step is quite slow and typically does not produce any noticeable
+step typically does not produce any noticeable

 discrepancies, even for small sample sizes.